hoangviet1993/C-codes/FerryLoading/README.md

 Solution to problem 11034 to Coding competition at uva.onlinejude.org using linked-list based queue data structure

-Detail instructions can be found within pdf files
+Detailed instructions can be found within pdf files

 Files includes a single .c file for simple execution(use main_onlinejudge.c and execute with gcc command )